jsaintro/publicnotes/ALARM.md.md

 1. Re-login to app on phone
 1. Click on the "Arduino ThingShield" thing
    You should now see a bunch of tiles
+1. Serial Monitor in Arduino should say joined now
 # Verify that everything is working
 1. Open up the Arduino serial monitor
    You should see a bunch of "Sending" events.
 If not check the jumpers from 2/3 to 14/15
+2. Every even corresponds to a switch or montion sensor

+Table
+pirzone3

 # Setup the multiplexer (Breaks out the sensors under the shield into separate virtual ones)
 1. In the API